joagre/anond/README.md

 Note that Anond writes log entries to three log files, i.e.

-* `./daemon.log` - events during normal operation
+* `/tmp/daemon.log` - events during normal operation
-* `./error.log` - unexpected errors (there are no expected errors :-)
+* `/tmp/error.log` - unexpected errors (there are no expected errors :-)
-* `./dbg.log` - debug information
+* `/tmp/dbg.log` - debug information

 The characteristics of these log files are specified in the configuration file, e.g. file paths and log filtering expressions.

 As an experimental feature the routing information in each node can be extracted by the directory server and merged into a network topology.
-This network topology can then be used by the Anond renderer engine, built using the the [d3.js](http://d3js.org) library, to visualise the topology of the overlay network.
+This network topology can then be used by the Anond topologu render engine, built using the the [d3.js](http://d3js.org) library, to visualise the topology of the overlay network.

-To inspect the topology of the small simulation point a browser to [https://127.0.0.1:6700/index.html](https://127.0.0.1:6700/index.html) in order to monitor the state of the overlay network.
+To inspect the topology of the small simulation point a browser to [https://127.0.0.1:6700/index.html](https://127.0.0.1:6700/index.html) in order to monitor the live state of the routing choices in the overlay network.

-## 4) Implementation details
+## 5) Implementation details

 Anond is written using the [Erlang](http://www.erlang.org) programming language and uses its strengths when it comes to building large scale